 Hey everyone, I know that, of course, the main thing you’ll all be wondering is how I’m doing now.
 In general, I don’t discuss my specific symptoms in a lot of detail — even if it’s to share positive news about how they’re improving!
 That’s because I want to keep my site compatible with neural retraining.
 However, I DO want to share my story, and … Continue reading How am I doing now?

-Hey everyone, I shared my story recently in an online support group, and someone asked what my advice is to start getting an MCAS diagnosis.
-In recent posts, I’ve told the story of how I got my diagnosis, despite the fact that I didn’t technically meet all of the official diagnostic criteria.
-Here’s my advice for others beginning to chart a course through the medical … Continue reading How to get an MCAS diagnosis
+Hey everyone, Update: hey everyone, Be sure to check out my new site at mastcellhealing.com!
+That’s where I’ll be posting updates going forward!
+I shared my story recently in an online support group, and someone asked what my advice is to start getting an MCAS diagnosis.
+In recent posts, I’ve told the story of how I got my diagnosis, despite the fact that I didn’t … Continue reading How to get an MCAS diagnosis

 I am so incredibly fortunate to have found an amazing team of medical professionals to help me on this journey.
 When I’m trying to tackle a problem, I tackle it from all angles.
 That’s why, when I was first diagnosed, I reached out to get a wide range of perspectives to help me through.
 First, I found Dr. Jonathan Bayuk.
 He was the keynote speaker … Continue reading My treatment team